-In our community (CoC 507), housing for homeless youth is provided through two interventions, the first is Rapid Rehousing for Youth or RRH-Y and the second is the Rights of Passage Apartment Living (ROPAL) Transitional Housing program.
-All housing programs for transitional aged youth are made available throughout the tri-county area (Orange, Osceola and Seminole counties) and includes the rapid rehousing core components.
+In our community (CoC 507) housing for youth experiencing homelessness is provided through two interventions, the first is Rapid Rehousing for Youth or RRH-Y and the second is the Rights of Passage Apartment Living (ROPAL) Transitional Housing program.
+All housing programs for transitional-aged youth are made available throughout the tri-county area (Orange, Osceola, and Seminole counties) and include the rapid rehousing core components.

 Rapid Re-housing core components:

 - Housing Identification – recruit landlords, match participants to appropriate housing that is decent, safe, will be affordable after their assistance ends, and ensure the household has choice in their housing